Floods, outages stall energy firms' restart efforts after Ida - Up News Info

 “This restoration is not going to be a likely quick turnaround,” said Rod West, head of utility operations at Entergy Corp.
 “This was a significant catastrophic wind event, whereas Katrina was a water event by comparison.”

-Disruptions at oil infrastructure are testing the country’s fuel distribution systems.
+Disruptions at oil infrastructure are testing U.S. fuel distribution systems.
 Operators shut offshore oil and gas pipelines that feed processing plants.

-On Tuesday, the Colonial Pipeline – the largest fuel line to the East Coast – restarted its main gasoline and distillate lines after it shut the lines as a safety precaution ahead of the storm.
+On Tuesday, the Colonial Pipeline – the largest fuel line to the East Coast – restarted main gasoline and distillate lines it had shut ahead of the storm.

+Phillips 66 has yet to begin damage assessments at its 255,600-barrel-per-day refinery on the Mississippi River in Belle Chasse, Louisiana, a spokesman said.
+The plant, which was put up for sale last week, was swamped when a nearby levee failed.

 Advertisement